 The MACD, also known as the moving average convergence/divergence (MACD), is a widely used indicator for cryptocurrency trading.
-This is owing to its ease of use and ability to provide strong crypto trading signals.
+Its popularity is largely due to its ease of use and its ability to provide strong crypto trading signals.

 The MACD is a trend-following indicator that assesses whether the short-term price momentum is following the long-term price momentum, and if not, it's used to determine if a trend change is on the way.
 The MACD has four elements: the MACD line, signal line, zero line, and histogram.

 To construct the MACD line, subtract the 26-EMA from the 12-EMA.
 The EMAs are used in place of MAs to improve sensitivity to trend changes and price momentum.